artrugh/sitecore/DevFundamentals.9.3/BasicsElements/Renderings/2_sitecoreFieldHelpers.md

   All HTML Helpers call this method at the API level.
   You can use it withing MVC Controller to render the content of a data field to a string value.

-  It is a way to turn a data field's content into a variable's contents to be manipulated in code.
+  It is a way to turn a data field's content into a variable's content to be manipulated in code.

 ### Sitecore Helper - Additional Image Paramaters